 Benefit #2: Save time with streamlined processes

 Tech-savvy travel managers also use software and automation tools to reduce the risk of human error.
 That means fewer cancellations and last-minute itinerary changes.
 Eliminating these types of errors can make travel less stressful for your team members and allow them to focus on the task at hand, making strategic moves for your business.
-Sounds like a win-win!
+Combined with the time savings, that's a win-win!

 Planning software doesn't just reduce the risk of human error.
 Some of the best solutions can also automatically feed expense data into your accounting software, resulting in a simplified reimbursement and deduction process.